visualimac/LinkNode-D1-Wemos-D1-for-Sierra-Mac/README.md

 *  Restart your Mac.
 *  Plug in your device, mine is now accessible at /dev/cu.wchusbserial1410

-If after installation the device is not recognized /or you cannot install the driver/, please disable System Integrity Protection (I had already disabled, because I had the old driver installed):
+If after installation the device is not recognized /or you cannot install the driver/, please disable System Integrity Protection:

 *  Reboot your Mac into Recovery Mode by restarting your computer and holding down Command+R until the Apple logo appears on your screen.
 *  Click Utilities > Terminal.